Subclass 482 — Skills in Demand visa

 What is the 482 Skills in Demand visa?

-The Subclass 482 Skills in Demand visa is the main temporary employer-sponsored work visa for Australia.
-It replaced the legacy 457 and is the current pathway for Australian businesses to sponsor overseas skilled workers.
-The visa typically permits stays of up to 4 years and, in most cases, is the first step toward permanent residence via the Subclass 186 Employer Nomination Scheme.
+The Subclass 482 Skills in Demand (SID) visa is the main temporary employer-sponsored work visa for Australia.
+It launched on 7 December 2024, replacing the Temporary Skill Shortage (TSS) visa (which had itself replaced the legacy 457).
+It keeps the 482 subclass number.
+The visa permits stays of up to 4 years (5 for Hong Kong passport holders) and, in most cases, is the first step toward permanent residence via the Subclass 186 Employer Nomination Scheme.

 What are the streams of the 482 visa?